Skip to content Skip to footer navigation

 5. Observe faces

 This is another way to assess colour accuracy.
-Look to see if the skin looks blotchy, or if areas of the face move at different rates.
+Look out for skin that appears blotchy, or areas of the face moving at different rates.

 6. Look for a smooth picture

-Things like judder (lack of smooth panning) and motion blur (trailing elements behind fast-moving objects) can be in the source, so be careful to make sure that all the TVs on display aren't doing it.
+Look for things like judder (lack of smooth panning) and motion blur (trailing elements behind fast-moving objects).
+But be aware that these issues can also come from source footage, in which case you're likely to see them on all the TVs on display.

 Choice lab expert Scott tests a TV